 However, if you just want an play bike for cruising around the field or trails, the RMZ 250 is not the best choice.
 It’s harder to ride due to the stiff suspension, snappy power, tall seat height, and a lack of an electric start and kickstand.

 Moving up to the premier motocross bike, the RMZ450 is the highest performance off-road dirt bike you can buy from Suzuki.
 It doesn’t have all of the best features compared to other 450 MX bikes, but 99.9% of riders can’t take advantage of the full performance of a stock 450cc dirt bike anyway.

 Another advantage is that you can buy a brand new Suzuki RMZ 450 for competitive racing and save thousands over other brands.
 It’s a good choice if you want a stock bike that’s reliable – as long as you don’t mind having to kickstart it every time.

 A dual sport bike is the bike to choose if you want to do all kinds of riding.
 You can legally ride on the road and then hop on a trail.

 These are Suzuki’s street legal dirt bikes for dual sport riding:

 Moving up to the DRZ400, it’s been one of the top all-around dirt bikes for around 20 years.
-It’s heavy for a dirt bike, but not super high performance, so why is it so popular?
+It’s heavy for a dirt bike and it’s not super high-performance, so why is it so popular?

 Are you more into adventure riding and putting on a lot of miles that include road riding?
 Then the DR650S is your best pick from Suzuki, as it has the power and stability for highway crushing, but is still capable of handling the dirt with the right dual sport tires.